How To Design Your Therapy Space: What To Look For As A Client And A Therapist

 For Therapists:

-Positive distractions can have a beneficial effect on therapy room design by giving the client something positive to focus on while discussing upsetting topics.
+Positive distractions can have a beneficial effect on therapy space design by giving the client something positive to focus on while discussing upsetting topics.
 Examples of positive distractions are calm paintings on the wall, toys, journals, or plants.
 Research shows interacting with indoor plants could help reduce stress.

 For Clients: